The Best Infrastructure Stocks to Profit From in 2022

 That D+ infrastructure grade isn’t good enough to get into a state school.
 Heck, most community colleges would prefer to pass too.
 But in order to pull those grades up, things will need to happen in stages.
 That $2 trillion isn’t going to be spent in one fell swoop.

 Some of these infrastructure stocks should rise at various intervals – depending on what is prioritized.
-But in order for the “Build Back Better” plan to be realized, all of these companies above should be able to capitalize.
-Next, we’ll look at why that is on a case-by-case basis.
+But if the “Build Back Better” plan is realized, all of the companies above should be able to capitalize.
+Next, we’ll look at why that is, on a case-by-case basis.

 Martin Marietta Materials

 Here we have one of the leading suppliers of building materials.
 The company’s materials are used in residential and commercial development.
 That helped keep the company in the black through 2020.

-The company also happened to be a leading supplier of stone, gravel and sand used to construct highways and other infrastructure projects.
+The company also happens to be a leading supplier of stone, gravel and sand, which are used to construct highways and other infrastructure projects.

 Despite the 2020 downturn, Martin Marietta turned record profit.
 And its profit and revenue have grown for three consecutive years.
 If infrastructure projects increase nationally, four or more years of profit growth should be in the bag.
 And shareholders are usually rewarded after profit growth.
 Plus, the company has been slowly, but steadily increasing its dividend.
 That’s what makes Martin Marietta one of the best infrastructure stocks to invest in this year.

-This one is almost a no-brainer.
-This despite the fact that it’s up more than 400% since its 2020 low.
+This one is almost a no-brainer, despite the fact that it’s up more than 400% since its 2020 low.
 Nonetheless, there’s still a lot of value here.
 U.S. Concrete’s share price has been helped by the overall groundswell within the Nasdaq.
 But the company still boasts a solid P/E ratio.
-Plus, it’s got a lot of room before shares approach historic highs.
+Plus, it’s got a lot of room before shares approach historical highs.